mengelbart/draft-engelbart-avtcore-rtp-gpcc/draft-engelbart-avtcore-rtp-gpcc.md

 ### Aggregation Packet {#aggregation-packet}

 An aggregation packet contains two or more DUs.
 Aggregation packets can reduce packetization and header overhead for small DUs such as parameter sets.
 Each DU is prefixed with a separate payload header and an additional length field.
-The length field is of variable size and indicates the length of the DU.
-The two most significant bits of the length field encode the base-2 logarithm of the size of the length field in bytes as defined in Section 16 of {{!RFC9000}}.
-Thus, the length field can have 1, 2, 4, or 8 bytes.
-The receiver can split the packet payload into individual units by reading the length byte.
+The length field is 16-bit unsigned integer indicating the length of the following DU in bytes.

 An aggregation packet MUST carry at least two DUs.
 Aggregation packets MAY carry more than two DUs.
 The total amount of data in